Things To Do In The Spring and Summer

 - The Southport Light Station Museum is open May through October with the 1866 Southport Lighthouse tower to climb and a maritime museum to tour.
 Learn about nearby shipwrecks!

-- Enjoy dirt track car races and other fun events at Wilmot Raceway - late April through early September.
+- Enjoy dirt track car races and other fun events at Wilmot Raceway - May through early September.

-- The two year-round farmers' markets move outside the second Saturday of May: Kenosha HarborMarket and Kenosha Public Market.
+- Watch in May for the two year-round Saturday farmers' markets to move outside: Kenosha HarborMarket and Kenosha Public Market.

 - The Kenosha Kingfish baseball season starts in late May at historic Simmons Field.